Autodesk/sydevs/src/sydevs/getting_started.md

 #endif
 ```

+This file contains a function (`square_wave`) which creates a simulation (`sim`) that will last for 1 minute of simulated time.
+The simulation has a random seed of 0 and sends output data to `std::cout`.
+The simulation is executed by invoking the `sim` object's `process_remaining_events` member function.

-Finally, in `sydevs_examples/src/simulations/part02`, save the following code as `main.cpp`.
+Finally, in `simulations/part02`, save the following code as `main.cpp`.
+This main program simply calls the function described above.

 ```cpp
 #include <examples/getting_started/waveform/square_wave.h>